dergigi/dergigi.github.io/collections/bitcoin/_posts/2021-06-12-bitcoin-is-an-idea.md

 ### b-money (Wei Dai, 1998) {#b-money-(Wei-Dai,-1998)}

-Like Szabo\'s bit gold, Wei Dai\'s b-money was never implemented.
+Like Szabo's bit gold, Wei Dai's b-money was never implemented.
 It remained a theoretical proposal of how a monetary protocol could work.
 While Bitcoin is a working implementation of the vision that b-money outlines, it seems that Satoshi was unaware of b-money while coming up with the core design of Bitcoin.
 As Wei Dai wrote [in a response](https://www.lesswrong.com/posts/ijr8rsyvJci2edxot/making-money-with-bitcoin#hbEu9ue9eymNzaF2J) to a LessWrong article: "my understanding is that the creator of Bitcoin
-\[\...\] didn\'t even read my article before reinventing the idea himself.
+\[\...\] didn't even read my article before reinventing the idea himself.
 He learned about it afterward and credited me in his paper.
 So my connection with the project is quite limited."
-In 2013, Adam Back [commented on this](https://www.gwern.net/docs/www/bitcointalk.org/04fae2d16e18c40dafc07e98795313c10e6865ae.html#msg1873483), mentioning that he introduced Satoshi to Wei Dai\'s b-money after Satoshi reached out to him.
+In 2013, Adam Back [commented on this](https://www.gwern.net/docs/www/bitcointalk.org/04fae2d16e18c40dafc07e98795313c10e6865ae.html#msg1873483), mentioning that he introduced Satoshi to Wei Dai's b-money after Satoshi reached out to him.

 In his proposal, Dai is very outspoken regarding the motivation of his system.
-Citing Tim May\'s ideas around crypto-anarchy, he writes that "in a crypto-anarchy the government is not temporarily destroyed but permanently forbidden and permanently unnecessary.
-It\'s a community where the threat of violence is impotent because violence is impossible, and violence is impossible because its participants cannot be linked to their true names or physical locations."
+Citing Tim May's ideas around crypto-anarchy, he writes that "in a crypto-anarchy the government is not temporarily destroyed but permanently forbidden and permanently unnecessary.
+It's a community where the threat of violence is impotent because violence is impossible, and violence is impossible because its participants cannot be linked to their true names or physical locations."